-3.1.1 Description
+3.1.
+Description

 a.
-Describe each listed threatened species and ecological community noted above (including EPBC Act listing status, abundance, condition, distribution, ecology and habitat preferences of the species or communities, etc).
+Describe each listed threatened species and ecological community, and listed migratory species, noted above (including EPBC Act listing status, abundance, condition, distribution, ecology and habitat preferences of the species or communities, etc).

-3.1.2 Desktop Analysis
+3.2.
+Desktop Analysis

 - a.
-Describe the desktop assessment methodology used to inform the field surveys in and within the vicinity of the proposed action area. - b.
-This section must provide context to the proposed action area by discussing known historical records of listed threatened species and ecological communities within the proposed action area and in the broader region.
+Describe the desktop assessment methodology used to inform the field surveys in and within the vicinity of the proposed action site. - b.
+This section must provide context to the proposed action area by discussing known historical records of listed threatened species and ecological communities and listed migratory species within the proposed action area and in the broader region.
+All known records must be supported by an appropriate source (i.e., Commonwealth and State databases, Queensland Government's WildNet, Atlas of Living Australia, published research, publicly available survey reports etc.), and, where possible, include the year of the record and a description of the habitat in which the record was identified.

-3.1.3 Survey Effort and Outcomes
+3.3.
+Survey Effort and Outcomes

 - a.
-Provide details of the scope, methodology, timing and effort of field surveys (undertaken by suitably qualified species experts with demonstrated experience in detecting the above species and ecological communities) in and within the vicinity of the proposed action area.
-Provide details of: - how surveys were undertaken in accordance with relevant Commonwealth and State guidelines, best practice survey guidelines or contemporary advice at the time of the surveys

-- ii. if relevant, the justification for divergence from relevant Commonwealth and State guidelines or best practice survey guidelines at the time of the surveys - iii. state the total number of records (individuals and evidence of presence) of listed threatened species and ecological communities in and within the vicinity of the proposed action area.
+Provide details of the scope, methodology, timing and effort of field surveys (undertaken by qualified species experts with demonstrated experience in detecting the above species and ecological communities) in and within the vicinity of the proposed action site.
+Provide details of: - i. how surveys were undertaken in accordance with relevant Commonwealth and State guidelines or best practice survey guidelines at the time of the surveys. - ii. if relevant, the justification for divergence from relevant Commonwealth and State guidelines or best practice survey guidelines at the time of the surveys. - iii. state the total number of records (individuals and evidence of presence) of listed threatened species and ecological communities in and within the vicinity of the proposed action site, and show in applicable area maps.
 Provide maps identifying verified sightings of MNES during studies or surveys. - b.
 This section should include an assessment of the adequacy of any surveys undertaken (including survey effort and timing).
-In particular, the extent to which these surveys were appropriate for the species and undertaken in accordance with the department's relevant survey and policy guidelines (see http://www.environment.gov.au/cgi-bin/sprat/public/sprat.pl). - c.
-This section must provide context to the proposed action area by discussing known historical records of listed threatened species and ecological communities within the proposed action area and in the broader region. - d.
-When providing survey details, please provide up to date baseline survey data at the proposed action area (impact area), and if relevant, the proposed offset site(s) including: - i. information on the survey methodology or technique used (e.g., thermal detection, camera trapping, tree hollow search, SAT surveys etc) - ii. when surveys were conducted (e.g., dates, time of day, season, etc.) and survey effort (e.g., two hours for every one hectare within a 5-hectare area) - iii. map/s of survey points or transects and information on how the survey points or transects were selected - iv.
-Data sheets, flora and fauna species lists and imagery of assessment locations.
+In particular, the extent to which these surveys were appropriate for the species and undertaken in accordance with the department's relevant survey and policy guidelines available at On-ground surveys and data for referred actions under the EPBC Act and SPRAT.

+- c.
+This section must provide context to the proposed action area by discussing known historical records of listed threatened species and ecological communities and listed migratory species within the proposed action area and in the broader region. - d.
+When providing survey details, please provide up to date baseline survey data at the proposed action site (impact area), and if relevant, the proposed offset site(s) including: - information on the survey methodology or technique used (e.g. BioCondition (and MHQA) assessments, thermal detection, camera trapping, tree hollow searches, SAT surveys etc); - ii. when surveys were conducted (e.g., dates, time of day, season, etc.) and survey effort (e.g., two hours for every one hectare within a 5-hectare area).
+Provide this information summarised in the PER and detailed in raw data sheets in attachments; - iii. map/s of survey points or transects and how the survey points or transects were selected.
+Include photos of surveyed areas; and - iv. data sheets, complete flora and fauna species lists and imagery of assessment locations.

-3.1.4 Survey Timings
+3.4.
+Survey Timings